openbermuda/karmapi/docs/nodice/inertia.rst

 that the current explanation is incorrect, although the picture may be murky for a while longer.

+I am curious about just how frequent we can expect there to be collisions of black holes in our universe, and the sort of sizes those bodies might have.

+One potential source of black hole collisions are galaxies that are colliding with each other.

+The universe appears to be generally expansive, so galaxy collisions might be expected to be rare.

+Binary stars are another potential source, collapsing to black holes which get too close and spiral into each other.

+Predicting how likely such events are and what sort of gravitational waves may be generated when they occur, requires a good theory of quantum gravity.

+Here *good* is in the sense that it approximates the actual physics well enough to create credible simulations of the events.

 Virgo
 =====

 More recently a third detector has become operational, based in Italy.

+Having a third detector allows for better location of the source of the wave.

+There is also a network of other observatories that receive alerts when there are significant gravitational wave events.

+The better location helps with searches for any coincident radiation to be detected.

 Spring 2019